tldr-pages/tldr/pages/common/passwd.md

 > Passwd is a tool used to change a user's password.

+- Change the password of the current user interactively:

+`passwd`

 - Change the password of the current user:

 `passwd {{new_password}}`